-- [a] The role of both third speakers (whip speakers) is to deal with the definition if it is still in issue, and respond to the other team's case. - [b] The third speakers should not produce new arguments as the third speaker's primary role is to respond to what has gone before in the debate. - [c] The third speakers may offer new examples to support or respond to previous speakers' arguments.
+- [a] The role of both third speakers (whip speakers) is to deal with the definition if it is still in issue, and respond to the other team's case, dealing with clash points/issues - [b] The third speakers should not produce new arguments as the third speaker's primary role is to respond to what has gone before in the debate. - [c] The third speakers may offer new examples, new analyses, or new logics to support or respond to previous speakers' arguments.